 5. Requirements for the employee.

-IN section “General Provisions” the exact title of the employee's position is determined.
-This is necessary to determine the role of the position in the specific conditions of the educational institution, the level of remuneration of the employee replacing the position, the conditions for bonuses, as well as for right decision questions social security.
-The name of the position of the employee must reflect the nature of the work performed by him and strictly comply with the current nomenclature of positions.
-Only by determining the name of the position, it is possible to disclose its purpose and determine the level of remuneration of the employee replacing this position.
+IN section “General provisions” The exact name of the employee’s position is determined.
+This is necessary to determine the role of the position in the specific conditions of the educational institution, the level of remuneration of the employee filling the position, bonus conditions, as well as the right decision questions social security.
+The employee's job title must reflect the nature of the work he performs and strictly comply with the current nomenclature of positions.
+Only by determining the name of the position can you reveal its purpose and determine the level of remuneration of the employee filling this position.

-Next, the subordination of the employee is determined.
-In accordance with the principles of management, an employee should have only one immediate supervisor.
-The presence of two or more leaders leads to a decrease in the responsibility of both the subordinate and the leaders themselves.
+Next, the employee’s subordination is determined.
+In accordance with management principles, an employee should have only one immediate supervisor.
+The presence of two or more managers leads to a decrease in the responsibility of both the subordinate and the managers themselves.

-In addition, an official is determined who appoints an employee to a position and releases him from it.
+In addition, an official is determined who appoints the employee to the position and dismisses him from it.

 Indicates whether the employee has subordinates.

-This paragraph is linked to the “Responsibility” section, which, if there are subordinates, stipulates responsibility not only for the employee’s own actions, but also for the actions of subordinates.
+This paragraph is linked to the “Responsibility” section, which, in the case of subordinates, stipulates responsibility not only for the employee’s own actions, but also for the actions of subordinates.

-It contains instructions on the procedure for replacing an employee in the event of his temporary absence (vacation, long business trip, illness, etc.).
-This point is especially important in the job descriptions of managers.
-If there are no clear instructions about the officials who perform the duties of managers during their absence, then this will disorganize the work of the institution.
+Contains instructions on the procedure for replacing an employee in the event of his temporary absence (vacation, long business trip, illness, etc.).
+This point is especially important in job descriptions for managers.
+If there are no clear instructions about the officials who perform the duties of managers during their absence, this will disorganize the work of the institution.

-In addition to the above, it contains a list of documents (legislative acts of the Russian Federation, the charter of an educational institution, instructions, recommendations, and so on) by which the employee is guided in his activities.
+In addition to the above, it contains a list of documents (legislative acts of the Russian Federation, charter of an educational institution, instructions, recommendations, etc.) that guide the employee in his activities.

-At the same time, the content of a specific task or function, the implementation of which is assigned to the employee, is most accurately determined.
-It should be noted that all the functions of an educational institution, without exception, are distributed among employees, including the heads of departments and management.
+In this case, the content of a specific task or function, the implementation of which is assigned to the employee, is most accurately determined.
+It should be noted that all functions of an educational institution, without exception, are distributed among employees, including heads of department and management.

-Further, the specific duties of the employee are recorded, the fulfillment of which ensures the solution of the tasks assigned to him.
-This subsection is important for the leaders of an educational institution, as it contains questions that define the responsibilities associated with organizing the activities of an educational institution.
-These include work on advanced training, selection and placement of personnel, the introduction of elements of scientific labor organization, development of creative initiative of employees and more.
+Next, the specific responsibilities of the employee are written down, the fulfillment of which ensures the solution of the tasks assigned to him.
+This subsection is important for managers of an educational institution, as it contains questions defining the responsibilities associated with organizing the activities of an educational institution.
+These include work on advanced training, selection and placement of personnel, introduction of elements of scientific labor organization, development of creative initiative of employees and more.

-Section "Rights".
-It gives a list of the rights granted to the employee for the successful performance of the duties assigned to him.
-When compiling this section, it is necessary to take into account the fixation of specific rights in the direction of the employee's activity, taking into account the specifics of his work.
+Section “Rights”.
+It provides a list of rights granted to the employee for the successful performance of the duties assigned to him.
+When drawing up this section, it is necessary to take into account the fixation of specific rights in the employee’s area of activity, taking into account the specifics of his work.

-A clear definition of rights contributes to the resolution of contentious issues in the relationship between employees in an educational institution.
-An employee, if necessary, can assert his rights on the basis of a legal document, such as a job description.
+A clear definition of rights helps resolve controversial issues in relationships between employees in an educational institution.
+If necessary, an employee can assert his rights on the basis of a legal document, such as a job description.

-Granting rights to the employee contributes to the full performance of the duties assigned to him.
-That is why the next section of the job description - "Responsibility" - provides for the same responsibility both for failure to fulfill duties and for failure to use the rights granted to the employee.
+Providing rights to an employee facilitates the full performance of the duties assigned to him.
+That is why the next section of the job description - “Responsibility” - provides for equal responsibility both for failure to fulfill duties and for failure to use the rights granted to the employee.

-Section "Responsibility".
-In this section, it would be possible to list all duties and rights, indicating in the title part personal responsibility for their non-fulfilment or non-fulfillment.
-However, this would unnecessarily increase the volume of each instruction, therefore it is recommended to define responsibility in one phrase: “the employee bears disciplinary responsibility for poor-quality and untimely performance of duties and failure to use the rights provided for in the job description.”
+Section “Responsibility”.
+In this section, it would be possible to list all the duties and rights, indicating in the title part personal responsibility for their failure or non-fulfillment.
+However, this would unjustifiably increase the volume of each instruction, so it is recommended to define responsibility in one phrase: “the employee bears disciplinary liability for poor quality and untimely performance of duties and failure to use the rights provided for in the job description.”

-content section “Employee requirements” the requirements for the level of education and length of service of the employee are determined, allowing to successfully fulfill the duties of the position.
+Contents section “Employee Requirements” the requirements for the level of education and experience of the employee are determined, allowing them to successfully perform the duties of the position.

-In terms of the quality of the developed normative legal documents, among the main comments, we note the following:
+Regarding the quality of the developed regulatory legal documents, among the main comments we note the following:

-- vague, overly general formulations of tasks and functions do not allow them to be concretized and understood;
+– vague, overly general formulations of tasks and functions do not allow them to be specified and understood;

 – duplication – the same tasks, functions are performed by different departments, self-government bodies, educational institutions, employees;

-- vacuum - the functions that need to be performed are not assigned to any department, employee.
-In carrying out such “homeless” functions, tense situations usually develop;
+– vacuum – the functions that need to be performed are not assigned to any department or employee.
+When performing such “orphan” functions, tense situations usually arise;

-- discrepancy - mutual coordination of the activities of departments, employees is not provided.
-Tasks are not completed to the end, and document flows are not consistent with each other;
+– discrepancy – there is no provision for mutual coordination of the activities of departments and employees.
+Tasks are not completed to completion, and document flows are not coordinated with each other;

-- overload or underload - the number of functions that need to be performed are determined irrationally, without taking into account the real amount of work provided for by these functions, and the time standards for their implementation;
+– overload or underload – the number of functions that need to be performed is determined irrationally, without taking into account the actual volume of work provided for by these functions and the time standards for their implementation;

-- imbalance - unbalanced functions (duties), rights and responsibilities.
+– imbalance – unbalanced functions (responsibilities), rights and responsibilities.
 With many responsibilities and a minimum of rights, the employee gets tired of the position and begins to show interest in a more balanced job.
-This, in particular, is one of the causes of conflicts in teams.
+This, in particular, is one of the reasons for conflicts in teams.

-A disdainful attitude to the development of regulations and job descriptions leads to their inconsistency with reality.
-The rule comes into force: what is not done with the help of regulations and job descriptions is automatically shifted onto the shoulders of the organizers.
-They are forced to devote a lot of time to organizing the work of management bodies and employees, and unsuccessful positions and job descriptions are kept only for inspectors as arguments for “good organization of work”.
-In organizations where policies and job descriptions are viewed not as shelf documents but as good organizational practices, Special attention given to their periodic refinement, updating.
-This approach allows timely bringing the content of provisions, other local acts in line with the conditions, tasks, needs of education management at the present stage of development, ensuring the improvement and, consequently, the flexibility of the management system of educational institutions.
+Neglect of the development of regulations and job descriptions leads to their inconsistency with reality.
+The rule comes into force: what is not done with the help of regulations and job descriptions is automatically transferred to the shoulders of the organizers.
+They are forced to devote a lot of time to organizing the work of management bodies and workers, and unsuccessful regulations and job descriptions are kept only for inspectors as arguments for “good organization of work.”
+In organizations where regulations and job descriptions are viewed not as documents for shelves, but as effective organizational practices, Special attention is devoted to their periodic clarification and updating.
+This approach makes it possible to timely bring the content of regulations and other local acts into line with the conditions, objectives, and needs of education management at the present stage of development, ensuring improvement and, therefore, flexibility of the management system of educational institutions.

-The recommendations given in this publication determine only the main provisions for the formation of a regulatory framework, therefore they can be supplemented on the ground by independent developments that improve this system, but do not contradict the legislation of the Russian Federation in the field of education.
+The recommendations given in this publication define only the basic provisions for the formation of a regulatory framework, so they can be supplemented locally by independent developments that improve this system, but do not contradict the legislation of the Russian Federation in the field of education.

 Appendix 1.
-An approximate list of local acts of an educational institution
+Approximate list of local acts of an educational institution

 1. Regulations on the council of an educational institution.